h-enk/henkverlinde.com/content/blog/generate-an-integrity-attribute-for-your-styles-and-scripts-with-the-click-of-a-button.md

 ---
-title: 'Generate an integrity attribute for your styles and scripts with the click of a button'
+title: "Generate an integrity attribute for your styles and scripts with the click of a button"
-description: 'Progressive Web Application (PWA) generating a <script> or <link> element with an integrity attribute.'
+description: "Progressive Web Application (PWA) generating a <script> or <link> element with an integrity attribute."
 image: "/images/blog/subresource-integrity-generator.webp"
 date: "2021-03-25T13:56:26+01:00"
 lastmod: "2021-03-25T13:56:26+01:00"
 author: "Henk Verlinde"
-categories: ['Tools']
+categories: ["Tools"]
-tags: ['SRI', 'React', 'PWA']
+tags: ["SRI", "React", "PWA"]
 series: []
 ---